core-wg/cocoa/draft-ietf-core-cocoa.md

 networks.)

 The default values for the corresponding weights, w_weak and w_strong, are 0.25 and 0.5, respectively.
+These values have been found to offer good performance in evaluations (see {{evidence}}).
 Pseudocode and examples for the overall RTO estimate presented are available in {{pseudo-rto}} and {{examples-rto}}.

 ### Differences with the algorithm of RFC 6298 {#mod}